About the Awards

 Call for Judges

 Entries close at 5pm on 31 August 2022.
 We encourage you to submit titles as they are published.
-The 2022 Awards cover a 12-month period, for books published between 1 August 2021 and 31 July 2022.
+The 2022 Awards cover books published from 1 August 2021 to 15 November 2022.

 Please read the eligibility criteria (below) and then complete an entry form for each submission.
 If in doubt regarding the eligibility of a book, please seek clarification by emailing the Awards Administrator at firstname.lastname@example.org .